Programs & Events

 Programs, events and book discussions coordinated through the One Stop Programs are listed in our event calendar.

-South Dakota Humanities Council awards grants to non-profit organizations that promote humanities in South Dakota through our community project grants, also known as Major Grants.
+South Dakota Humanities Council awards grants to non-profit organizations that promote humanities in South Dakota through our community project grants, also known as our Major Grants.

 Major grants allow 501(c)(3) organizations in South Dakota to fill educational and cultural gaps and support communities’ self-identified needs and programs.
 Major grants also fund discussion (up to $7,000) and research projects (up to $2,500).